mobilejazz/harmony-reference/docs/getting-started/setup.md

 composer update
 ```

-## Typescript
+## TypeScript

 Git repository: https://github.com/mobilejazz/harmony-typescript

-Harmony for Typescript is been distributed via NPM.
+Harmony for TypeScript is been distributed via NPM.

 There are 4 main packages: